Join over 5,000 others and

 First, measure out ingredients.
 First, fill soap dispenser with water about halfway to prevent the whole thing from foaming up.
 Add liquid castile soap, fractionated coconut oil, and essential oils.
 Mix it up gently.
 You may want to add a tad bit more water (not all the way to the top).
 Done!
 Foam away!

 Shelf life: 1 week

-I love using the OnGuard blend from dōTERRA, a great protective blend which is perfect for hand sanitizing because it combines several oils with antibacterial properties, including wild orange, eucalyptus, rosemary, cinnamon, and clove essential oils.
-You could use other antibacterial essential oils too, like melaleuca also.
+I love using the OnGuard blend from dōTERRA, a great protective blend which is perfect for hand sanitizing because it combines several oils including wild orange, eucalyptus, rosemary, cinnamon, and clove essential oils.
+You could use other essential oils too, like melaleuca also.
 Whatever you like best!